vykuang/advent-of-code-2022/solutions/day16/README.md

 naive brute-force would have us comparing $50,000^2$ pairs, given 50,000 different paths in the time limit.
 To trim down the search space:

 - sorting
+  - sort tunnels by `released` before comparing for disjoint
-- compare only paths with a certain threshold of valves opened
+- compare only paths with a certain threshold of valves opened?
+  - need to apply heuristics
+- `find_cave` should return only *complete* paths to minimize comparisons
+  - check if empty pool or if no other valves can be traversed before base `yield`
+  - 87k paths for 30s, from 300k
+  - 23k paths for 26s, from 120k

 see [example](https://github.com/davearussell/advent2022/blob/master/day16/solve.py)